Where Phoenix Locals Actually Find Real Coffee

 Phoenix

-Hidden gem in central Phoenix: Indigo Room pairs exceptional espresso with vintage antique store setting.
-Tucked inside Urban Collective, a beautiful antique and vintage store, this family run coffee shop feels like crashing a house party where the coffee is unbelievably good.
+What if the best espresso in Phoenix was not served in a sleek cafe but hidden among vintage antique treasures?
+At Indigo Room you will find exactly that.
+A collision of old-world charm and modern coffee craftsmanship that should not work but somehow does perfectly.
+Tucked inside Urban Collective (a beautiful antique and vintage store) near the Roosevelt Row Art District, this family run coffee shop feels like crashing a house party where the coffee is unbelievably good.
 This spot is a true family affair run by people who genuinely care about craft.
 Owner Carder Mehr brought his expertise from serious Phoenix spots like Press Coffee so you know the quality is guaranteed.
-They pull every shot on the legendary La Marzocco Linea Mini machine a piece of equipment used only by the very best.
-The quality is so high some people call it the best in Phoenix.
-Whether you prefer a perfect Cortado or want to explore the creative side with a Honey Cardamom Latte, colorful Ube Latte, or excellent matcha, you'll find something special here.
+They source their beans from the acclaimed WeBe Coffee Roasters in North Phoenix.
+The blend combines washed and natural specialty beans with flavor notes of Tropical Fruit, Caramel, and Milk Chocolate.
+Indigo Room Coffee pulls every shot on the legendary La Marzocco Linea Mini machine.
+This equipment brand is used only by the very best.
+The quality is so high some people call it the best in Phoenix!
+For those who would love to see some WeBe single-origin beans pulled through a Chemex or V60, Carder is plotting something special for manual brew enthusiasts.
+A slow-bar is in the works so be on the lookout for that!
+Need to settle in with your laptop?
+They have WiFi.
+Whether you prefer a perfect Cortado or want to explore the creative side with a Honey Cardamom Latte, colorful Ube Latte, or excellent matcha, you will find something special here.
 See why Indigo Room is featured in my curated best coffee shops in Phoenix.
 Just remember this little slice of coffee heaven is not a seven-day operation.
-Indigo Room is only open Thursday through Sunday with weekday hours from 7 AM to 3 PM.
+Indigo Room is only open Wednesdays through Sunday from 7 AM to 3 PM.
 You must plan your antique browsing accordingly.
+Looking for more great spots nearby?
+Explore my full list of Phoenix coffee shops

 Number and Street: 702 E Coronado Rd